marioIncandeza/cableConduitChecker/README.md

 Follow the link and download the recommended version.
 The link should automatically point you to the right version for your operating system.
 Once the download finishes, run the installer and click through all of the default options.

 Once you've installed Node, you'll need to download the repository.
 The most direct way to do this is to download the .zip file.
-Look for the big green button near the upper-right.
+Look for the big green button near the upper-right of the github page.
 Click it.
 Select "Download ZIP".
 Now unzip the folder and put it wherever.
 Now you're going to have to navigate to that folder using the Command Prompt.
 So go ahead and open up the command prompt (press that windows button or just type `cmd` into that box in the lower-left corner of the screen).
 Once you're there, you can check the present working directory by typing in `dir`.
 To change directories, use the `cd` command.

 For example, if I unzipped the folder on my Desktop, I'd do the following: